bolderflight/bme280/README.md

 ```

 **(optional) int setForcedMode()**
 This is an optional function to set the operational mode of the sensor to forced mode.
 The BME280 has two modes of operation, normal and forced.
 In normal mode, the sensor takes regular measurements at intervals set by the standby time.
 When the *readSensor* function is called, detailed below, it simply gets the most recent data values from the sensor.
 In forced mode, when the *readSensor* function called, the sensor is commanded to collect data, the microcontroller waits for the data to become available, and then gets the data from the sensor.
-Forced mode is useful for taking measurements at a very low rate (i.e. taking pressure measurements once per minute for a weather station) and for taking measurements that need to be tightly syncronized with the microcontroller.
+Forced mode is useful for taking measurements at a very low rate (i.e. taking pressure measurements once per minute for a weather station) and for taking measurements that need to be tightly synchronized with the microcontroller.
 It is recommended not to use the IIR filtering built in to the BME280 in forced mode.
 The advantage of normal mode is that it reduces the microcontroller workload.

 Normal mode is set by default.
 This function switches the BME280 into forced mode.
 The data collection process remains the same; however, the time necessary for *readSensor* is significantly greater in forced mode than normal mode.
 Below is an example of selecting forced mode.
 This function returns a positive value on success and a negative value on failure.